It was cold and wet last night. Leaves, just

 Maybe some blood and gore, too, but mostly long, white bones.

-I couldnt wait.
+I couldn’t wait.
 The older kid took us by the hands and

 led us up the three-foot railroad track embankment and pointed